pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-assignment-two.md

 I've built an interface at http://aaronpdennis.github.io/geojson-to-gpx/ to help us convert the data.
 Paste your GeoJSON into the top box, click the button, and then copy and paste the code in the bottom box into a blank text document on your computer (use a basic text editor like NotePad on Windows or TextEdit on Mac OS X).
 Save that file with the extension *.gpx*.

-### Opening Your Tracing Assignment in the iD Editor
+# Editing OpenStreetMap with the iD Editor

 You're now almost ready to start contributing to OSM.
-Go to <a href="http://www.openstreetmap.org">OpenStreetMap.org</a>, log in to your account, and click Edit.
+Go to <a href="http://www.openstreetmap.org">OpenStreetMap.org</a>, log in to your account, zoom to State College, and click Edit.
+This will bring you into the iD Editor.
+You will see an option on the screen to start a walkthrough of the editor's functionality and or begin editing immediately.
+Choose the walkthrough the first time.

+After the walkthrough, choose begin editing.
+The first thing we'll do is drag and drop the GPX file you saved on the computer into the iD Editor.
+If your GeoJSON to GPX conversion process went without any mistakes, you'll see your assigned area rendered on the map.
+Now, you can start editing.

+Your job is to trace all visible buildings inside your assigned area and tag them appropriately.
+We will talk about how to properly contribute to OSM in class.